Training to failure: a complete guide to the pros and cons

 Both RPE and RIR are effective and easy to implement for trained individuals with experience strength, training, however they can be less useful for less experienced lifter, who prone to bias and do not have a well calibrated subjective ability to assess their exertion.

-An alternative or complementary method for measuring proximity to failure is to track barbell velocity with a velocity based training device or app such as Metric VBT.
+An alternative or complementary method to the subjective RIR/RPE methods of assessing proximity to failure is to use for measuring proximity to failure is to track barbell velocity with a velocity based training device or app such as Metric VBT.

 iPhone velocity based training device showing an athletes VBT data and autoregulation insights